apache/dubbo-samples/2-advanced/dubbo-samples-triple-servlet/README.md

 ## Benefits

-After enabled Servlet support, Triple protocol requests will be forward to the servlet server, allowing to use features of servlet container such as filters.
+After enabled Servlet support, triple protocol reuse existing Spring Boot servlet listening ports to handle HTTP traffic, eliminating the need for Netty to listen on new ports, that allowing user to use features of servlet container such as filters.
 This also avoids the maintenance costs associated with adding extra server port and uri mapping, makes it easier to penetrate firewalls and gateways.

 ## How to run